 Things You Need to Know

-- Mortgage Preapproval and Mortgage Prequalification – These are not the same thing – prequalification is basically telling you what you could possibly be approved for, while pre approval is from the lender after they have looked at all your finances and can tell you more accurately what you could qualify for.
+- Mortgage Preapproval and Mortgage Prequalification –These are not the same thing – prequalification is basically telling you what you could possibly be approved for, while pre-approval, especially when considering a first time buyers loan, is from the lender after they have looked at all your finances and can tell you more accurately what you could qualify for.
+It’s important to obtain pre-approval, especially if you’re a first-time homebuyer, as this can give you a clearer understanding of your budget and help you make more informed decisions during the homebuying process.

 - You Will Pay More if You Don’t Put 20% Down – You are usually told by experts that you need to make a down payment of around 20% to get a mortgage.
 This is true for the most part and a great suggestion to go from.
 There are loans that you can get with a lot less money down – an FHA loan requires about 4% down and you can get a VA loan for nothing down.
 See here for more information about these two mortgages:https://www.rocketmortgage.com/learn/fha-vs-va-loan.
 These two loans have special qualifications that you should have in order to get them, though.
 Unless you meet these qualifications, you will need to save the 20% down.